 The Board has established a Nomination and Remuneration Committee.
-In accordance with its Charter, the Nomination and Remuneration Committee is structured such that it consists solely of Non-Executive Directors, is chaired by an independent Non-Executive Directors as members The Charter was last updated on 14 August 2019 and is reviewed bi-annually.
+In accordance with its Charter, the Nomination and Remuneration Committee is structured such that it consists solely of Non-Executive Directors, is chaired by an independent Non-Executive Director and has at least three Non-Executive Directors as members The Charter was last updated on 14 August 2019 and is reviewed bi-annually.
 The Charter is available on the Company's corporate governance page on the Company's website and can be accessed here.

-Chairman of the Nomination The and Remuneration Committee is Mr Thomas McKeith.
-The other members of the Committee at 30 June 2019 were Mr James Askew and Mr Graham Freestone.
-The following change to the composition of Committee was made effective 1 August 2018: Mr Graham Freestone was appointed as a member of the Committee, replacing Mr. de Montessus who resigned as a Director of the Company and as a member of the Nomination and Remuneration Committee at that date.
+The Chairman of the Nomination and Remuneration Committee is Mr Thomas McKeith.
+The other members of the Committee at 30 June 2020 were Mr James Askew and Mr Jason Attew.
+All Committee members are Non-Executive Directors and the Board considers all of the Non-Executive Directors on the Committee to be independent.
+The following change to the composition of Committee was made effective 1 December 2019:

+Mr Jason Attew was appointed as a member of the Committee, replacing Mr. Freestone who retired as a Director of the Company and as a member of the Nomination and Remuneration Committee at that date